patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/components/label/label.md

 #### Filter labels

 Labels are typically used in filter and selection use cases to indicate what selections a user has made.
 They utilize [label groups](#label-groups) to organize selections by category for added clarity.
 When there are multiple filter labels within a group, any data that matches one or more of the labels will be filtered.
-It is not required for all filter labels to be apply in order to match a filtered item.
+It is not required for all filter labels to be applied in order to match a filtered item.

 ![Labels as filters in a toolbar.](./img/label-filters.png)